streamlinr-dotnet/streamlinr/docs/DESIGN.md

 ## Open Questions

-- Should the first public API expose `Stream<TKey, TValue>` immediately, or start with a lower-level processor/topology API?
 - Is exactly-once a v1 goal or a post-v1 feature?
 - Which local store should be used first, given that persistent volumes are optional?
 - How much LINQ syntax should be supported versus stream-specific fluent operators?